CSCfi/csc-user-guide/docs/support/faq/index.md

 * [Can I  store or process ‘real data ‘ using  the current version of SD Connect and SD Desktop?](sensitive-data-general.md#can-i-store-or-process-real-data-using-the-current-open-beta-versions-of-sd-connect-and-sd-desktop)
 * [What does the Open Beta versions status of Sensitive Data Services imply in practice?](sensitive-data-general.md#what-does-the-open-beta-versions-status-of-sensitive-data-services-imply-in-practice)
 * [Are CSC Sensitive Data service free of charge?](sensitive-data-general.md#are-csc-sensitive-data-service-free-of-charge)
+* [How can I share sensitive data with my collaborators]

 **Encryption**